What is the Thyroid Gland?

 What are the signs of an overactive thyroid gland?

 Some people may suffer from an overly active thyroid which produces too much hormone and overly affects the downstream organs.
 Hyperthyroidism may present with cardiac palpitations, hair loss, memory loss or mood disturbances, unexplained weight loss, difficulty regulating one’s body temperature, changes in vision or muscles of your eyes.

 Why does the thyroid gland grow in size?

-This thyroid enlargement may because it is diffusely enlarged such as goiter from iodine deficiency in some countries of poor nutrition, or because of nodule development which does need to be further with thyroid ultrasound imaging, or secondary to autoimmune processes such as Graves disease or Hashimoto’s Thyroiditis.
+This thyroid enlargement may be because it is diffusely enlarged such as goiter from iodine deficiency in some countries of poor nutrition, or because of nodule development which does need to be further with thyroid ultrasound imaging, or secondary to autoimmune processes such as Graves disease or Hashimoto’s Thyroiditis.
 If the gland is actively inflamed accompanied by an abrupt change in function, swelling, or redness of the neck and blood tests show sudden overproduction, this condition is referred to as toxic thyroiditis.
 This may be dangerous especially if important functions such as heart rate or temperature are involved.
 Sometimes a single nodule enlarges and not the whole gland.

 Is a single thyroid nodule dangerous?